Pulmonary Rehabilitation

 If you, or a loved one, suffers with a chronic lung disease, like chronic obstructive pulmonary disease (COPD) or pulmonary fibrosis, there is hope for rebuilding strength and enjoying a more full and active life through pulmonary rehabilitation.

-Pulmonary rehabilitation is a program of education and exercise to increase awareness about your lungs and your disease.
+Pulmonary rehabilitation (PR) is a program of education and exercise to increase awareness about your lungs and your disease.
 You will learn to achieve exercise with less shortness of breath.
 The classes are offered in a group setting so you get the chance to meet others with your condition, which provides an opportunity to give and receive peer support.
 The skills and knowledge learned in the program will help you feel better and manage your chronic lung disease.
 You’ll become stronger by increasing your level of fitness.
 Exercising your lungs and your muscles helps you be more active so you can do the things you enjoy with your loved ones.
 Pulmonary rehabilitation may even decrease the need for hospital visits.

 Learn more about how pulmonary rehab can help you breathe.